 Athens, a city with so much to offer.
 From ancient Greek temples to local markets and modern rooftop bars.
 It’s a city you never want to leave, so I didn’t.
-I moved to a beach town next to the Greek capital and stayed for 5 months (spread over even more).
+I moved to a beach town next to the Greek capital and stayed for 8 months.
 It’s probably the best (and most warm) summer I ever had.
-Nevertheless, now the time has come for me to leave and explore more of Europe by train, but not before I share the best of Athens with you!
+Unfortunately, now the time has come to leave and travel the highlight of Europe by train, but not before I share the best of Athens with you!

 HOW TO GET THERE

 Athens International Airport is 30km from the center of Athens.
 There is a direct connection by metro that connects the airport with the city center in 40 minutes (departs every 30min).
 There are also busses but they take forever.

 ✦ If you arrive at Pireus port you can also use the metro.
 From there its takes about 25 minutes to reach the city center.

 As the city center of Athens is fairly small, you will be able to walk to most of the places once you’ve reached the main square of Monastiraki.
 If you do need to go somewhere else I would simply get a taxi.
 Taxis are cheap in Athens and there are plenty!
 If you don’t see one you can easily order a taxi using the app Taxibeat.
 Uber is a new invention in Greece so there aren’t that many Ubers around yet.
 They are, however, even a bit cheaper than normal taxis!